 iSpring Suite is a fully-stocked toolkit designed to quickly build mobile-ready e-courses in PowerPoint.
 It allows you to create slides, quizzes, video presentations, screencasts, and dialogue simulations without any special training.
 With iSpring, you can also convert your existing Word, PDF, and PPT manuals and textbooks into interactive e-books in a couple of clicks.

-Cost: $970 (iSpring Suite Lifetime License, 1-year subscription to Content Library and iSpring Cloud, 1 year of Tech Support and upgrades included).
+Cost: $970/year (1-year subscription to iSpring Suite, Content Library, iSpring Cloud, Tech Support, and upgrades included).
 Free 14-day trial.

 2. Articulate 360